 8. Applicant Material

 Students who apply to colleges and universities have to complete applications.
-And they have to craft at least one essay, based upon prompts that are provided by the college.
+And they have to craft at least one essay, based on prompts that are provided by the college.
 One of the more recent innovations of some colleges has been to provide QR codes of “winning” essays, providing applicants with some information about how they might want to fashion their essays.

 Bill Bradley, a freelance creative writer for Wowgrade and Supreme Dissertations, often helps students with their application essays.
 “Every institution is unique.
 What one admissions committee finds exceptional, another may not.

-Having examples of what admissions committees are looking for in responses to their prompts really helps me assist applicants with their own essays.
+Having examples of what admissions committees are looking for in responses to their prompts helps me assist applicants with their essays.
 And when they can provide me with QR codes that demonstrate the “winners,” I can help with content, style, and tone.”

 9. Events

 There are always events, even in these times of COVID.
 Virtual concerts, athletic competitions, conferences, workshops, etc. still go on.
 And there may still be fees, although reduced, to “enter” these virtual events.
-QR codes can not only provide information about access but can provide discount coupons and other rewards for attendees.
+QR codes can not only provide access information but can provide discount coupons and other rewards for attendees.

 The Wrap…